zmichgen/rsschool-cv/cv.md

 I hope to get new skills for myself.
 And I wish to apply more interesting job.

+And I hope I will become a mentor 😎

 ### Skills

 - HTML